mjc-school/MJC-School/stage #2/module #2 SQL/lesson #12. SubQuery Tutorial/content.md

 # SUBQUERY

 ## Tasks
-1) Select all students where average mark is higher than 4
+1) Select all columns from Subject where average mark for that subject is more then average mark for all subjects
-2) Select all students where paid amount to them is more than 10000$
+2) Select all students who paid for school less than average paid amount for all students
-3) Select the subject where is the highest average mark

 ## Materials